Expasito/CSC345FinalProject/readme.md

 # clearAcessCount()
 - sets the access count to 0

-# log()
-- prints the access count and pushes the root into the other log method

-# log(Node root)
-- This method creates a print out of the node and its children

 # getHeight(Node n)
 - returns the height of the node n

+# BasicTests()
+- this class performs tests on the splay and BST trees to showcase that they work, and that the access count is perfoming better on splay when applicable